shoaibkhanz/agentic-ai-engineering-course/lessons/11_multimodal/article_guideline.md

 - Provide some hands-on examples.
 - Go deeper into the advanced theory.
 - Provide a more complex example supporting the advanced theory.
-- Connect our solution to the bigger picture and next steps.
+- Connect our solution to the bigger field of AI Engineering.
+Add course next steps.

 ## Lesson Outline

-1. The need for multimodal AI
+1. Section 1 - Introduction: The need for multimodal AI
-2. Limitations of traditional document processing
+2. Section 2: Limitations of traditional document processing
-3. Foundations of multimodal LLMs
+3. Section 3: Foundations of multimodal LLMs
-4. Applying multimodal LLMs to images, PDFs, and text
+4. Section 4: Applying multimodal LLMs to images, PDFs, and text
-5. Foundations of multimodal embedding models
+5. Section 5: Foundations of multimodal embedding models
-6. Foundations of multimodal RAG (ColPali architecture)
+6. Section 6: Foundations of multimodal RAG (ColPali architecture)
-7. Implementing multimodal RAG for images and text
+7. Section 7: Implementing multimodal RAG for images and text
-8. Building multimodal AI agents
+8. Section 8: Building multimodal AI agents
+9. Section 9: Conclusion

 ## Section 1 - Introduction: The need for multimodal AI
-- Why agents need to understand images, documents, and complex layouts
-- Industry real-world scenarios and limitations of text-only approaches:
+(What problem are we learning to solve?
+Why is it essential to solve it?)

+- **Quick reference to what we've learned in previous lessons:** Take the core ideas of what we've learned in previous lessons from the `Concepts Introduced in Previous Lessons` subsection of the `Anchoring the Lesson in the Course` section.
+- **Transition to what we'll learn in this lesson:** After presenting what we learned in the past, make a transition to what we will learn in this lesson.
+Take the core ideas of the lesson from the `What We Are Planning to Share` subsection and highlight the importance and existence of the lesson from the `Why We Think It's Valuable` subsection of the `Global Context of the Lesson` section.

+- On top of the general WHAT and WHY give some industry real-world use cases and limitations of text-only approaches.
+At the moment you can keep them more general, just to anchor the reader in the real-world:
+    - Use cases:
+        - Object detection and classification in images
+        - Image captioning
+    - Limitations:
-    - Financial reports with embedded charts
+        - Financial reports with complex charts
+        - Research assistants processing charts and diagrams
         - Medical documents with diagnostics
         - Technical documents with diagrams
-    - Analyzing images for customer service
-    - Research assistants processing charts and diagrams
-    - Object detection and classification
-- Often, processing directly the images or PDFs as visual elements, as humans see them, makes the AI system more intuitive, easier to implement and more performant
+        - Building sketches

--  **Section length:** 300 words
+-  **Section length:** 100 words

 ## Section 2: Limitations of traditional document processing
+(What problem are we learning to solve?
+Why is it essential to solve it?)

+- To sediment the problem, dig deeper into the limitations of traditional document processing.
+The problem can be translated to other data types such as images or audio.
+The core and real idea is that previous approaches tried to normalize everything to text before passing it into an AI model, which has many flaws, as during the translation we loose a ton of information.
+For example, when encountering diagrams, charts or sketches into a document, it's impossible to fully reproduce them in text.
+- Make our point, by digging deeper into the problem of processing documents as text using OCR-based systems
-- Quick overview of traditional PDFdocument processing workflows done with OCR + Layout detection
+- Give a high-level overview of traditional document processing workflows done with Layout detection + OCR.
+Use processing a PDF mixed with text, diagrams and tables, as an example:
-- Text extraction challenges with complex layouts
-- When traditional methods break down:
-    - Advanced OCR engines struggle with handwritten text, poor scans, stylized fonts, or more complex layouts such as nested table extraction or complex multi-column layouts. *[Note: Add some report numbers on this.]*
-    - The standard approach of OCR → layout detection → chunking → embedding → search works for simple documents but becomes clunky, brittle, and does not scale well across real-world data.
+    1. Load the document
+    2. Document preprocessing (e.g., noise removal)
+    3. Layout detection for different regions with the document
+    3. Use OCR models to process text regions and other specialzed models for each expected data structure such as images, tables, charts, etc.
+    4. Output the text + other metadata as JSON or other structured data formats (images, tables, charts, etc.)
+    (Figure 1: Create a marmaid diagram of this flow.)
+- Challenges.
+Too many moving pieces within the flow - layout detection, OCR models, and different models for each data structures.
+This makes the system:
+    1. rigid to new data structures (e.g., if a document contains charts and we don't have a model for it, it will fail)
+    2. slow and costly as we have to call too many models
+    3. fragile as we have to keep in check all these models
+    4. Performance challenges:
         - The multi-step nature of traditional document processing creates a cascade effect where errors compound at each stage.
-- Comparison between traditional document processing and interpreting the PDFs as images directly (similar to how humans interpret PDFs)
+        - Advanced OCR engines struggle with handwritten text, poor scans, stylized fonts, or more complex layouts such as nested tables, complex multi-column layouts, building sketches, X-rays, noisy handwritten documents. *[Note: Add some report numbers on this.]*
+    (Figure 2: Add an image with a building sketche showing how hard this is for classic OCR-systems)

+- This might work for extremely specialized applications, but it's obvious that it has tons of problems and it doesn't scale for a world of AI agents that have to flexible and fast.
+- Transition: That's why modern AI solutions use multimodal LLMs, such as Gemini, that can directly interpret text, images or even PDFs as native input, completely bypassing the OCR-workflow from Figure 1.
+Thus, let's understand how multimodal LLMs work.
--  **Section length**: 300 words
+-  **Section length**: 400 words (without the mermaid diagram or image links)

 ## Section 3: Foundations of multimodal LLMs

+- Before showing you the code on how to use LLMs with images and documents, you have to understand how multimodal LLMs works.
+You don't have to understand all the details.
+That's the job of a AI researcher, but you need an intuition on how they work.
+We will use text-image LLMs as an example.
-- Core concepts and architecture:
+- Present the core concepts and architecture of text-image multimodal LLMs.
     - Explain the foundations and how they work using a text-image multimodal LLM as a concrete example.
-    - Focus on the core architecture (how the vision encoder, projection layer, and text encoder work) and the training process
-    - Focus only on the most successful approaches, which are based on "late interaction" mechanisms.
+    - Focus on the core architecture (how the vision encoder, projection layer, and text encoder work together).
+Focus only on the most successful approaches, which are based on "late interaction" mechanisms.
-    - Enumerate popular multimodal LLM architectures and models, such as LLaVA
+    - Quickly explain the training process
+    (Add an image from the research showing the architecture of a text-image multimodal LLM)
+    - In 2025, most LLMs are actually multimodal.
+For example:
+        - in the open-source world we have Llama 4, Gemma 2, Qwen3 and DeepSeek R1/V3
+        - in the closed-source world we have GPT-5, Gemini 2.5 and Claude (most probably their version will increase constantly, but these are the most popular family of models)
     - Capabilities and limitations
-- Add an image from the research showing the architecture of a text-image multimodal LLM
-- Discussion of how it can be expanded to other modalities, such as PDF documents, audio, or video:
+- A paragraph on how it can be expanded to other modalities, such as PDFs, audio or video
+    - Present the core idea
-    - Popular models
+    - List some popular models
-    - Capabilities and limitations
-- Include a paragraph on the most popular image generation models, such as Midjourney or Stable Diffusion:
+- Include a paragraph on multimodal LLMs vs. diffusion generation models, such as Midjourney or Stable Diffusion:
     - Comparison between diffusion image generation models and multimodal LLMs that support generating images (e.g., GPT-4o)
-    - Explain that diffusion models are a different family of models than LLMs, which we will not cover in depth in this lesson.
+    - Explain that diffusion models are a different family of models than LLMs, which we will not cover in this course, as they are used only to generate images or videos, not to build AI agents
-    - In the context of agents, these models can easily be integrated as tools.
+    - Still, in the context of LLM workflows and agents, these models can easily be integrated as tools.
+- Now that we understand how LLMs can directly input images or documents, let's see how this works in pratice.
 -  **Section length**: 500 words

+@TODO: Check Llava ("Enumerate popular multimodal LLM architectures and models, such as LLaVA")

 ## Section 4: Applying multimodal LLMs to images, PDFs, and text

-- Short coding example that supports Section 3, which is purely theoretical.
-In this section, we show how to use Gemini to work with images and PDFs.
+- To better understand how multimodal LLMs work, let's write a few examples in Gemini to show you some best practices when working with images and PDFs.
 - There are three core ways to process images with LLMs: as raw bytes, Base64, and URLs:
     1. Raw bytes are the easiest way and work well for one-off API calls.
 However, when storing the image, it can easily get corrupted.
 (Explain why.)
     2. Base64 is a way to encode raw bytes as strings, allowing images to be stored in your database without getting corrupted.
 Therefore, we often use this format when storing images directly in a database.